We all know that customer: the one who you know by name because of just how often they’ve complained.

-You can use purchase intent surveys to not just understand your prospects’ wants and desires but also generate leads.
+You can use purchase intent surveys to not just understand your customers needs and customer journey but also generate leads.

 You must have seen a zillion brands embedding lead forms on their websites or pop-ups for new customers to sign up.
 Why not extend that idea to create an intent discovery survey?
-This way, you can glean critical information from customers on what it is they are looking for and why.
+This way, you can glean critical information from customers on their service experiences, what they’re looking for, and why.
 It also helps you to encourage your customers to start using your services.

 99designs—an online platform that connects freelance designers and clients—does this really well.

-If you’re a first-time customer to 99designs, their website doesn’t ask you to sign up with them right away.
+If you’re a new customer to 99designs, their website doesn’t ask you to sign up with them right away.
 Instead, they ask you a series of questions: